eagle-ai/eagle-ai.github.io/deployment-in-production.md

 This page outlines the steps for deploying Eagle in the production environment.
-Notice that Eagle requires you have full permissions to HBase and Storm CLI.
+Notice that Eagle requires you have full permissions to HDFS, HBase and Storm CLI.

 Here's the main content of this page:

 * Pre-requisites
-   * Environment
+   * Hadoop Environment
    * Stream HDFS audit log data into Kafka
 * Installation
    * Edit Configure files